THE FRUIT OF THE SPIRIT

 We do not want you to become lazy, but to imitate those who through faith and patience inherit what has been promised.
-(Hebrews 6:12—NIV)
+(Hebrews 6:12)

-The parable of the sower tells us that many in whom the Divine Seed has been planted do not, for one reason or another, bear lasting fruit.
+The parable of the sower tells us that many in whom the Divine Seed has been planted do not bear lasting fruit, for one reason or another.
 The fruit is Christ.
 They do not bear Christ.
 They germinate and grow for a season but do not bear the Character of Christ.

-Perhaps I am incorrect, but I think the present overemphasis on grace has so clouded the scriptural concepts of degrees of reward and degrees of punishment that we have lumped all mankind into two neat packages: we spend eternity in Paradise in the spirit realm or we are confined in the Lake of Fire with Satan and his angels.
+Perhaps I am incorrect, but I think the present overemphasis on grace has so clouded the scriptural concepts of degrees of reward and degrees of punishment that we have lumped all mankind into two neat packages: those who spend eternity in Paradise in the spirit realm, and those who are confined in the Lake of Fire with Satan and his angels.